stub42/layer-coordinator/README.md

 a particular config item has been set, blocking charm operations until the operator has given the go ahead.

-The default `reactive.coordinator.SimpleCoordinator` implementation only grants locks to a single unit at a time, and the lock names are irrelevant.
+The default `charms.coordinator.SimpleCoordinator` implementation only grants locks to a single unit at a time, and the lock names are irrelevant.
 Another implementation is `charmhelpers.coordinator.Serial`, which grants the named lock to a single unit at a time but allows for